AnthonyKuang/ProjectLumiere/README.md

 # Learning

 We highly recommend a background in HTML, CSS, and JavaScript.
-The framework we use, Next.js, is full-featured and complex, so much that it powers industry-leading companies such as TikTok, Twitch, AT&T, and [others](https://nextjs.org/showcase).
+The framework we use, Next.js, is full-featured and complex - it powers industry-leading companies such as TikTok, Twitch, AT&T, and many [others](https://nextjs.org/showcase).

 ## Resources to level up as a developer! 🦸